sajibsrs/notes-on-react/docs/hooks.md

 ### 2.1 # Effect cleanup
 Some effects require cleanup to handle memory leaks.

-**Timeouts, event listeners and some other effects that are no longer needed should be disposed.**
+**Timeouts, event listeners and some other effects that are no longer needed, should be disposed.**

 ```jsx
 import { useState, useEffect } from "react";